-Comprehensive control of discharge
+Comprehensive management of discharge

 NSSMC appropriately manages and tries to improve the production, handling, and discharge or disposal of chemical substances in accordance with the PRTR ActAn abbreviated name of the Act on Confirmation, etc., of Release Amounts of Specific Chemical Substances in the Environment and Promotion of Improvements to the Management Thereof.
-PRTR stands for Pollutant Release and Transfer Register., Chemical Substance Control LawAn abbreviation of the Law Concerning the Examination and Regulation of Manufacture of Chemical Substances., and other laws concerning the management of chemical substances as well as following requirements of relevant management procedures.
-Under the PRTR Act, we ensure thorough control by checking the material balance including the amount of chemical substances concerned, the amount discharged to the environment, and disposal volume.
-In a similar manner, we control volatile organic compounds (VOC：Volatile Organic Compounds）Organic chemical compounds emitted into the atmosphere in the form of gases, which are considered to be the source of undesirable airborne particles and photochemical oxidants, which became subject to control under the Air Pollution Control Act of 2004, as amended., which cause photochemical oxidants or airborne particulate matter.
-Under the Chemical Substance Control Law, we report the amounts of chemical substances manufactured and sold.
+PRTR stands for Pollutant Release and Transfer Register., Chemical Substance Control LawAn abbreviation of the Law Concerning the Examination and Regulation of Manufacture of Chemical Substances., and other laws concerning the management of chemical substances as well as the procedures employed.
+According to the targets of the PRTR Act, we thoroughly manage the material balance, which includes the amount of chemical substances handled, the amount discharged to the environment, and disposable amount.
+Similarly, we take care in managing the Volatile organic compounds (VOC)Organic chemical compounds emitted into the atmosphere in the form of gases, which are considered to be the source of undesirable airborne particles and photochemical oxidants, which became subject to control under the Air Pollution Control Act of 2004, as amended., which are said to cause photochemical oxidants and suspended particulate matter.
+In complying with the Chemical Substance Control Law, we identify and provide notification of the amounts of production and sales of the targeted chemical substances.

-Voluntary prioritized control of chemical substances
+Voluntary priority control of select chemical substances

 Benzene, tetrachloroethylene, dichloromethane

 We developed a voluntary reduction plan of hazardous air pollutants specified in the environmental standard, with the exception of trichloroethylene which we did not handle.
 As a result of our undertaking, we have already reached the targets for all three pollutants and have maintained the target levels.